 It is important to mark the location of the drain on the surface where the floor-level shower tray is to be installed.

 - STEP 5: Place the shower tray drain flush with the floor so that it will fit

-For floor-level installation, make sure that the drainage area is positioned at the right height, and check that the pipe will have a 2% drop to the drain.
+For floor-level installation of showers, make sure the drainage area is positioned at the right height, and check that the pipe is to have a 2% drop to the drain.

 - STEP 6: Level the floor

 Once step 5 is complete, prepare a levelled mortar or cement bed to prevent warping or water loss.

 The shower tray should be installed and the floor should be checked to ensure that it is level and that there are no water leaks.

 Fit the valve ring and tighten with screws.